-[2] If these Rules require that a particular decision about the representation be made by the client, paragraph (a)(1) requires that the lawyer promptly consult with and secure the client's consent prior to taking action unless prior discussions with the client have resolved what action the client wants the lawyer to take.
+- [2] If these Rules require that a particular decision about the representation be made by the client, paragraph (a)(1) requires that the lawyer promptly consult with and secure the client's consent prior to taking action unless prior discussions with the client have resolved what action the client wants the lawyer to take.
 For example, a lawyer who receives from opposing counsel an offer of settlement in a civil controversy or a proffered plea bargain in a criminal case must promptly inform the client of its substance unless the client has previously indicated that the proposal will be acceptable or unacceptable or has authorized the lawyer to accept or to reject the offer.
-See Rule 1.2(a).

-[3] Paragraph (a)(2) requires the lawyer to reasonably consult with the client about the means to be used to accomplish the client's objectives.
-In some situations-depending on both the importance of the action under consideration and the feasibility of consulting with the client--this duty will require consultation prior to taking action.
+See Rule 1.2(a). - [3] Paragraph (a)(2) requires the lawyer to reasonably consult with the client about the means to be used to accomplish the client's objectives.
+In some situations -- depending on both the importance of the action under consideration and the feasibility consulting with the client--this duty will consultation prior to taking action.
 In other circumstances, such as during a trial when an immediate decision must be made, the exigency of the situation may require the lawyer to act without prior consultation.
 In such cases the lawyer must nonetheless act reasonably to inform the client of actions the lawyer has taken on the client's behalf.
-Additionally, paragraph (a)(3) requires that the lawyer keep the client reasonably informed about the status of the matter, such as significant developments affecting the timing or the substance of the representation.
-[4] A lawyer's regular communication with clients will minimize the occasions on which a client will need to request information concerning the representation.
+Additionally, paragraph (a)(3) requires that the lawyer keep the client reasonably informed about the status of the matter, such as significant developments affecting the timing or the substance of representation. - [4] A lawyer's regular communication with clients will minimize the occasions on which a client will need to request information concerning the representation.
 When a client makes a reasonable request for information, however, paragraph (a)(4) requires prompt compliance with the request, or if a prompt response is not feasible, that the lawyer, or a member of the lawyer's staff, acknowledge receipt of the request and advise the client when a response may be expected.
 Client telephone calls should be promptly returned or acknowledged.
+Explaining Matters - [5] The client should have sufficient information to participate intelligently in decisions concerning the objectives of the representation and the means by which they are to be pursued, to the extent the client is willing and able to do so.